code-disaster/steamworks4j/getting-started.md

 To add Steamworks support, you just have to download and add ```steamworks4j-{{ site.steamworks4j.version }}.jar``` to your Java project.

-> Starting with version 1.4.0, native libraries are contained in *steamworks4j-{{ site.steamworks4j.version }}.jar* directly.
+> Starting with version 1.4.0, native libraries are contained in *steamworks4j.jar* directly.
 The *steamworks4j-natives.jar* archive has been removed.

 #### Release versions